ielpo/android-ble-led-toggle/README.md

 A simple Android app to toggle LEDs using BLE characteristics.

-Created during the focus group at Noser Engineering Days 2025.
+Created during the focus group Zephyr at Noser Engineering Days 2025.